Gousicarma/Blockcoin/README.md

 # Blockcoin
-hey! here i have created a blockchain using javascript
+built a blockchain from scratch to understand the internals.